itohanosa/geospatial-ai-portfolio/projects/baltimore-heat-index/README.md

-# Google Earth Engine-Based Baltimore Urban Heat and ACS-Adjusted Insurance Priority Mapping
+# Where Do Urban Heat Risk and Household Vulnerability Overlap in Baltimore?

 ## Overview